Delving into Effective Knee Pain Relievers and Natural Remedies for Joint Pain

 Most knee pain will go away on its own within 48 hours, especially after using some of the natural knee pain remedies listed above.
 Even so, some knee pain may require medical intervention to heal properly.
 For example, if the swelling doesn’t subside, if your knees lock, or if you can’t put weight on your knee, you may need to see a doctor.
 You should also see a doctor about your knee pain if it doesn’t get better within a week.

-Doctor holding digital x-ray of knee pain location
+Doctor holding digital X-ray of knee pain location

 What the Location of Your Knee Pain Says About Your Condition